 For insertional Achilles tendinitis, surgical treatment typically involves debridement of the involved tendon as well as its insertion, with possible reattachment of the tendon.

-After surgery, it is important to keep the weight off the tendon for several weeks to allow for recovery.
+After surgery, it is important to keep weight off your tendon for several weeks to allow for recovery.
 It usually takes 6 to 12 months for complete recovery after surgery.

 Your well-being is important to us.
 Click the button below or call us to schedule an appointment with one of our orthopedic specialists.
 If your injury or condition is recent, you can walk right into one of our OrthoIndy Urgent Care locations for immediate care.
 For rehabilitation and physical therapy, no referral is needed to see one of our physical therapists.